tomarrell/blog/posts/rust_and_leds.md

 To get a better idea of how the panel bits are represented, I've drawn up a basic diagram to help get a picture of what's going on.

 ## Specs
-The LEDs run with a scan frequency of no less than `400Hz`, with a data transfer rate of `800kbps`.
+The LED's run with a scan frequency of no less than `400Hz`, with a data transfer rate of `800kbps`.

 The traditional method of communication with the WS2812b is usually PWM.
 The duty cycle to send a single bit is: